aiven/aiven-docs/docs/platform/howto/byoc/tag-custom-cloud-resources.md

 <Tabs groupId="group1">
 <TabItem value="1" label="Aiven Console" default>
 [Create a resource tag for a BYOC service the same way you create it for a regular Aiven-managed service](/docs/platform/howto/tag-resources#add-tags-to-services).
-The only extra step when tagging a BYOC service is adding prefix `byoc_resource_tag` to the tag key.
+Ensure you use the `byoc_resource_tag` prefix in the tag key.

 For example, to label all VMs running a particular BYOC service with the tag that has `my-cost-center` as a key and `12345` as a value, create a resource tag for this service